 Get Free Information on LPN or LVN Programs Near You or Online

 What is an LPN?

-Licensed Practical Nurses have a number of tasks that they complete in the Moss Point MS healthcare facilities where they practice.
-As their titles indicate, they are required to be licensed in all states, including Mississippi.
-While they may be responsible for monitoring Certified Nursing Assistants (CNA), they themselves usually work under the guidance of either an RN or a doctor.
-The medical facilities where they work are numerous and diverse, such as hospitals, medical clinics, schools, and long-term care facilities.
-Virtually any place that you can encounter patients seeking medical treatment is their dominion.
-Each state not only oversees their licensing, but also what duties an LPN can and can’t perform.
-So based on the state, their everyday work activities may include:
+Licensed Practical Nurses have a number of tasks that they accomplish in the Mendenhall MS health care facilities where they work.
+As their titles signify, they are required to be licensed in all states, including Mississippi.
+While they may be accountable for managing Certified Nursing Assistants (CNA), they themselves typically work under the oversight of either an RN or a doctor.
+The healthcare facilities where they work are numerous and assorted, including hospitals, medical clinics, schools, and long-term care facilities.
+Virtually any place that you can encounter patients requiring medical care is their dominion.
+Every state not only controls their licensing, but also what duties an LPN can and can’t perform.
+So based on the state, their day-to-day work activities may include:

 - Starting IV drips

 Along with their job functions being regulated by each state, the health care facilities or other Mendenhall MS healthcare providers where LPNs work can further limit their job duties within those parameters.
 In addition, they can practice in different specialties of nursing, including long-term care, critical care, oncology and cardiology.